-Hepatology – A clinical textbook is now in its tenth edition and the editors as the book are more mature.
+Hepatology – A clinical textbook is now in its eleventh edition and the editors as the book are more mature.
 The current edition has again been thoroughly updated to reflect the latest medical progress.
 Because of this regular revision process it remains an up-to-date reference for all aspects of clinical hepatology.
 This would not have been possible without the continuous contributions of all the authors who have dutifully revised and updated their chapters.

 The Editors